CorporateRewards/docs-myrewards/source/includes/api/core/_users.md

 registration_answers_attributes | `array` | array of hashes that contain a registration_question_id and an answer.
 Some or all of the registration questions may require answers.
-See registration_questions endpoint documentation consented | `boolean` | Not required if programme access type is pre_registration with additional details, or SSO or if the programme doesn't have an active privacy policy. marketing_consented | `boolean` | Can be true or false, not required if programme access type is pre_registration with additional details, or SSO or if the programme doesn't have an active privacy policy.
-send_notifications: | `boolean` | Optional.
+See registration_questions endpoint documentation consented | `boolean` | Not required if programme access type is pre_registration with additional details, or SSO or if the programme doesn't have an active privacy policy. marketing_consented | `boolean` | Can be true or false, not required if programme access type is pre_registration with additional details, or SSO or if the programme doesn't have an active privacy policy. send_notifications | `boolean` | Optional.
 Indicates whether login reminder notifications should be sent to the user.
 ### Get a User

 This endpoint returns a specific user associated with an api key's programme.
 You have the option to specify either the user's unique MyRewards ID, email address, or the username.